ch-stark/tenreasonsforacmwithgitops/firstdraft.md

 ## 7. MultiCluster Optimized Dashboards

-Visualize and analyze the health and performance of your multi-cluster environment through RHACM's optimized dashboards.
-Gain insights into the status of applications, clusters, and resources, facilitating informed decision-making.
+Effortlessly visualize and analyze the health and performance of your multi-cluster environment with RHACM's optimized dashboards.
+Take command of your data visualization experience by creating your own dashboards in a managed and controlled way using a Grafana-Developer instance which you can later bring into production.

-In the following we create a Dashboard to display ArgoCD:
+These purpose-built dashboards provide valuable insights into the status of applications, clusters, and resources, enabling informed decision-making.
+Let's now proceed to create a customized dashboard tailored for visualizing ArgoCD:

 ```
 cat >observability-metrics-custom-allowlist.yaml<<